marcomc/ansible-pihole/README.md

 ## Credits

-This role was adapted from [danylomikula/ansible-pihole-cluster](https://github.com/danylomikula/ansible-pihole-cluster) and modified to be a standalone role with minimal changes.
+This `pihol` role was adapted from [danylomikula/ansible-pihole-cluster](https://github.com/danylomikula/ansible-pihole-cluster) and modified to integrate also the `pihole_updatelists` role and be a standalone role with minimal changes.

 ## Requirements